Ficool

 With that Vitaria bound me with her prayer.
 "I cannot take what was already mine.
 Your fertility was signed over in blood before you knew your own name.
 But now, I claim something new: Your womb, should it ever bear fruit, and your union, should it ever be made sacred.
 I will stand witness.
 I will call upon you when the time comes.
 Both… shall belong to me."

 Maximus staggered back, lips parting, eyes full of reverence.
-Vitaria stayed close.
-Watching.
-Steady.
-Unshaken.
+Vitaria stayed close unshaken.
 Malvor just stared.
 His hand was still in mine.
-His heart, he was realizing, was not.
-It was mine now.
 The air thickened.
 The chamber didn't pulse anymore.
 It waited.
 I turned slightly.
 The motion said everything: it was time.
-I stepped forward, slow but unafraid, and laid my free hand on Malvor's chest.
+I stepped forward and laid my free hand on Malvor's chest.
 His breath hitched.
 He didn't ask what I wanted.
-He knew.
 What followed wasn't frenzy.
-It was surrender.
-It was poetry.
 It was ritual written in the language of skin.
 I moved first.
-I guided him with fingertips down his chest, to the knots of his coat, unfastening them one by one.
-Each movement deliberate.
-Every moment slow, sensual, sure.
-I unwrapped him like I'd waited lifetimes to do it right.
+I guided him with fingertips down his chest, to the buttons of his coat, unfastening them one by one.
 Malvor's hands found my waist.
 Slid up my back.
 Down my hips.
-Reverent.
-Tethering.
 I wasn't trembling.
 Neither was he.
 But the air between us did.

 When we came together, finally, it was with aching slowness.
 Skin against skin.
-No rush.
-No demands.
-Just the steady unspooling of tension that had waited too long to break.
 He slid inside me with a slow, reverent thrust and everything stilled.
 The world narrowed to the stretch and slide of him filling me, the heat, the pressure, the way my body opened for him like it had been carved just for this.
 I took him in, every inch, and sighed into his mouth as he groaned into mine.
 I held on to him with my legs, anchoring him, anchoring myself.
 Vitaria's hand remained on my back, grounding me.
 Maximus pressed his lips to my collarbone, my jaw, my shoulder.
 Never lower.
 Not yet.
 Not without my invitation.
 I gave it.
 Not with words.
 With movement.
 With the way I arched my hips, rolled them, rocked into Malvor, guiding him deeper with every slow thrust.
-With the way I reached for Maximus, pulling him closer so his mouth found my breast, his hand cupped my hip, not taking but worshiping.
+With the way I reached for Maximus, pulling him closer so his mouth found my breast, his hand cupped my hip.
 With the way my fingers tangled in Vitaria's hair and brought her mouth to my throat so she could taste the pulse pounding beneath my skin.
 Three gods.
 One woman.
 But I wasn't theirs.
 They were mine.

 Time blurred.
 Touch and worship tangled.
 No one spoke.
 We didn't need to.
-There were hands in my hair, lips on my neck, fingers tracing the paths of my glowing runes like they were reading scripture.
-Malvor's hand slipped between my thighs, thumb finding my clit, rubbing it in slow circles, building pleasure like a simmering storm.
+There were hands in my hair, lips on my neck, fingers tracing the paths of my glowing runes.
+Malvor's hand slipped between my thighs, thumb finding my clit, rubbing it in slow circles, building pleasure.
 Maximus's lips latched onto my nipple, tongue flicking, sucking, sending sparks shooting through me.
 Vitaria's voice whispered prayers against my skin.
 My body moved between them, rocked with them, took them in and gave them back.
-This was not about being taken.
-This was about claiming.
 Every roll of my hips, every squeeze of my inner muscles, every breathless gasp was a declaration: I choose this.
 I choose you.
 I choose myself.

 "Ready?"
 Maximus whispered again, breath hot against my ear.
 I turned my face toward him, kissed his mouth, then nodded.
-He shifted, lined himself up between my thighs while Malvor still moved within me, stretching me further, filling me deeper until there was nothing left but feeling.
+He shifted, lined himself up between my thighs while Malvor still moved within me.
 Maximus pushed, slow, careful, and I burned.
 My body adjusted around him, accommodated him, welcomed him.
 He slid inside alongside Malvor, the stretch intense, filling me completely, making me gasp, then sigh, then moan.
 I felt Vitaria's fingers sliding down between my legs as well, touching where we joined, stroking me, coaxing my pleasure higher.
 The three of them moved together, out and in, in and out, perfect rhythm.
 I felt myself building, building, until my breath became shallow pants, until my hips bucked, until my fingers clawed at shoulders and hair, until I reached for the sky, anything to hold on to.

 Maximus's voice came low, thick with reverence.
 "You don't belong to us."